 Help with English Language

 If English is not your first language, we can offer you some information about where to get more expert help on campus; just contact the writing help coordinator at 966-2771 or firstname.lastname@example.org.
 You can also call the U of S Language Centre at 966-4351.

 To protect student confidentiality, and to encourage a positive and trusting relationship with students, we won't confirm whether a specific student has used the writing centre unless he or she gives us permission.

 For large classes, we do not have the tutoring hours to help every student within a short period of time.
 Instead of requiring students to use writing centre services, please persuade or encourage them to seek help if they need it.
-We are also happy to arrange for a workshop for your students, either in class or at the Learning Centre.
+We are also happy to arrange for a workshop for your students, either in class or at the Student Learning Services.
 If possible, we can give your students access to a recording of the workshop, and any past workshops.